gotthardp/lorawan-server/doc/ADR.md

 ![alt tag](https://raw.githubusercontent.com/gotthardp/lorawan-server/master/doc/images/admin-device.png)

-### Link Configuration
+## Node Configuration

-For each connected node (link) you can define ADR paramaters to be requested by the server.
-Initally, this is the Device Configuration.
+After a device joins the network the server requests the ADR parameters specified in the Device ADR configuration explained above.
+These become the new requested Node parameters, regardless of any previous settings.

+The requested Node parameters are however not affected by a reset of ABP devices.

-The server administration also displays the node settings:
+The server administration also displays the currently used ADR settings:
- - **Use ADR** indicates whether the node can do ADR;
+ - **Used ADR** indicates whether the node can do ADR;
- - **Use Power** indicates the last accepted TX power setting (in dBm);
- - **Use Data Rate** indicates the data rate;
- - **Use Channels** indicates the set of channels to be used.
+ - **Used Channels** indicates the set of channels to be used;
+ - **RX** graph indicates the device Power (dBm), Data Rate and Frequency (MHz).

+After a join or a reset of an ABP device the effective parameters are reverted to their standard defaults.

-The ADR request to change these settings is sent to the device only when both **Set ADR** and **Use ADR** are `ON`, when all ADR settings are defined (not null) and when some ADR parameter differs from the last accepted setting.
+The ADR request to change these settings is sent to the device when both **Set ADR** and **Use ADR** are `ON` or `Manual`, when all requested ADR settings are defined (not empty) and when some ADR parameter differs from the used (last accepted settings).

 If the device does not support (or allow) some of the requested settings, the entire request will fail.
-When a request fails, the requested ADR parameter(s) that caused the failure will be cleared (set to null) and no other parameter will become effective.
+When a request fails, the requested ADR parameter(s) that caused the failure will be cleared (set to empty) and no other parameter will become effective.

 ![alt tag](https://raw.githubusercontent.com/gotthardp/lorawan-server/master/doc/images/admin-link-status.png)

+### Manual ADR

+For each connected node you can manually modify the requested ADR settings.
+The ADR request will be sent to the node with the next downlink frame.

+### Automatic ADR

+You can also **Set ADR** to `ON` and let the server to automatically set the requested ADR parameters depending on the signal quality.

+The server calculates an average RSSI and SNR for the last 20 frames received.
+ * The *Data Rate* (Spreading Factor) is defined so that the LoRa demodulator SNR for the target *Data Rate* matches the observed average SNR.
+ * When the highest *Data Rate* is reached, the *Power* is decreased, so the RSSI stays above -100 dbB, which is an expected sensitivity for the highest rate.